 The best way to begin the process is by contacting the Office of Admission:

-- Cincinnati State Clifton Campus Information Sessions are held at the Clifton Campus at 9 a.m. and 6:30 p.m. every Tuesday.*
+- CState College Information Sessions are held at the Clifton Campus at 9 a.m. and 6:30 p.m. every Tuesday*.

-- Middletown College Information Sessions are held at the Middletown Campus at 9 a.m. on the first Tuesday of the month and 6:30 p.m. on the third Tuesday of the month.*
+- Middletown College Information Sessions are held at the Middletown campus on the first and third Tuesdays of each month* at 9 a.m. and 6:30 p.m.

 - For more information regarding the Middletown Campus, please visit www.cincinnatistate.edu/middletown .